nvmediagithub/SecutityOrchestrator/docs/architecture-overview.md

 ## Overview

 The SecurityOrchestrator is a comprehensive testing platform that orchestrates BPMN workflows and OpenAPI specifications for end-to-end security testing.
-The system follows clean architecture principles with a feature-first organization, ensuring modularity, testability, and maintainability.
+The backend now uses a **feature-first modular architecture**: the primary organization unit is a business feature (BPMN analysis, OpenAPI analysis, LLM integration, test data generation, etc.), and inside each feature we still apply clean architecture principles (domain, application, infrastructure, presentation).

 ## High-Level Architecture